-- not having been a Director for more than 12 years; - not having been an employee or officer of SES over the last five years; - not having had a material business relationship with SES in the last three years; and - not representing a significant shareholder owning directly or indirectly more than 5 per cent of SES's shares.
+- not having been a Director for more than 12 years; - not having been an employee or officer of SES over the previous five years; - not having had a material business relationship with SES over the last three years; and - not representing a significant shareholder holding directly or indirectly more than 5 per cent of SES's voting shares.

-Seven of the current Board members are considered independent: Mrs Tsega Gebreyes and Katrin Wehr-Seiter and Messrs Marc Beuls, Victor Casier, Conny Kullman, Ramu Potarazu and Kaj-Erik Relander.
+Seven of the current Board members are considered independent: Mrs. Tsega Gebreyes and Mrs. Katrin Wehr-Seiter, Mr. Romain Bausch, Mr. Victor Casier, Mr. Conny Kullman, Mr. Ramu Potarazu and Mr. Kaj-Erik Relander.